shivamgohel/twitter-project/README.md

 ## Notes

-- Follow/Unfollow user functionality is part of the user profile features but is not yet exposed via specific API routes in this version.
 - Authentication middleware (`authenticateJwt`) protects routes that require a logged-in user.
 - Image upload expects multipart form-data with key `image` and uploads to AWS S3 with public access.